-We believe the prospects and leads potentially existing offshore Ireland, Mauritania, Morocco (including Western Sahara), Senegal and Suriname provide a favorable opportunity to create substantial value.
-We anticipate drilling between two and four potentially play-opening exploratory wells per year, depending on the results of our analysis of seismic data, initial exploration drilling results, and availability of required equipment and services.
-Subject to the results of these exploratory wells, additional exploration and/or appraisal wells may be drilled.
+We believe the prospects and leads potentially existing offshore Mauritania, Portugal, Sao Tome and Principe, Senegal, Suriname and Western Sahara in particular provide a favorable opportunity to create substantial value through exploration drilling.
 Given the potential size of these prospects and leads, we believe that exploratory success in our operating areas could significantly add to our growth profile.

-Apply our technically-driven culture, which fosters innovation and creativity, to continue our successful exploration and development program
+Apply our entrepreneurial culture, which fosters innovation and creativity, to continue our successful exploration and development program

 We differentiate ourselves from other exploration and production companies through our approach to exploration and development.
 Our geoscientists and engineers are critical to the success of our business strategy.
-We have created an environment that enables them to focus their knowledge, skills and experience on finding and developing these fields.
+We have created an environment that enables them to focus their knowledge, skills and experience on finding and developing new fields.
 Culturally, we have an open, team-oriented work environment that fosters entrepreneurial, creative and contrarian thinking.
 This approach enables us to fully consider and understand both risk and reward, as well as deliberately and collectively pursue strategies that maximize value.
-This philosophy and approach was successfully utilized in the Tano Basin offshore Ghana, resulting in the discovery of a significant new petroleum system, which the industry previously did not consider either prospective or commercially viable, and the accelerated development to first oil.
+This philosophy and approach was successfully utilized offshore Ghana, Mauritania and Senegal, resulting in the discovery of significant new petroleum systems, which the industry previously did not consider either prospective or commercially viable.